 What Happens if You Don’t Use Your GI Bill Benefits?

-Unfortunately, the Montgomery GI Bill is pretty much a use it or lose it benefit.
-In most cases you will lose your Montgomery GI Bill Benefits if you don’t use them within 10 years of separating from the military.
+Unfortunately, the Montgomery GI Bill is pretty much a use-it-or-lose-it benefit.
+In most cases, you will lose your Montgomery GI Bill benefits if you don’t use them within 10 years of separating from the military.
 The Post-9/11 GI Bill expires 15 years after you separate – just one of many reasons why you should make the switch if you are eligible!

 Can You Get a Montgomery GI Bill Refund?

-We frequently receive several common questions about GI Bill benefits – primarily about losing GI Bill benefits, transferring GI Bill benefits, and getting a refund for GI Bill benefits if the benefits are not used.
+We frequently receive several common questions about GI Bill benefits – primarily about losing GI Bill benefits, transferring GI Bill benefits and getting a refund for GI Bill benefits if the benefits are not used.
 In most cases, the answer is no, you cannot get a refund for your GI Bill.
 But some veterans may be eligible to receive a Montgomery GI Bill refund once they have used their entire Post-9/11 GI Bill benefit.

 If you opt in, you pay $1,200.
-Then you can use your MGIB benefits while on active duty or with 10 years from the time you separate from the military (there are some exceptions to the time limits, particularly if you rejoin the service or are recalled to active duty; this will restart your clock).
-You typically lose any portion of your MGIB that you do not use within the 10 year time limit, and there are usually no refunds.
+Then you can use your MGIB benefits while on active duty or within 10 years from the time you separate from the military (there are some exceptions to the time limits, particularly if you rejoin the service or are recalled to active duty; this will restart your clock).
+You typically lose any portion of your MGIB you do not use within the 10-year time limit, and there are usually no refunds.

-MGIB Refunds Available for Post 9/11 GI Bill Users
+MGIB Refunds Available for Post-9/11 GI Bill Users

 There is an exception to the no-refund policy for the Montgomery GI Bill.
-You can get a refund of your $1,200 buy-in if you are eligible for the Post 9/11 GI Bill, you elect to use those benefits instead of the Montgomery GI Bill you bought into, and you use the entire Post 9/11 GI Bill benefits.
+You can get a refund of your $1,200 buy-in if you are eligible for the Post-9/11 GI Bill, you elect to use those benefits instead of the Montgomery GI Bill you bought into and you use the entire Post-9/11 GI Bill benefits.

-From the GI Bill FAQ Page:
+From the GI Bill FAQ page:

-Q: Do I get a refund of the $1,200.00 buy-in for the Montgomery GI Bill?
+Q: Do I get a refund of the $1,200 buy-in for the Montgomery GI Bill?

-A: Any individual who paid the $1,200.00 buy-in for the Montgomery GI Bill and elects to use the Post-9/11 GI Bill may be refunded a proportional amount if, and after all entitlement under the Post-9/11 GI Bill is used.
+A: Any individual who paid the $1,200 buy-in for the Montgomery GI Bill and elects to use the Post-9/11 GI Bill may be refunded a proportional amount if, and after all entitlement under the Post-9/11 GI Bill is used.
 Individuals who do not use all their entitlement under the Post-9/11 GI Bill will not receive a refund of contributions paid under the Montgomery GI Bill.

 How Does the Montgomery GI Bill Refund Work?

-Based on my understanding, you have to be eligible for the Post-9/11 GI Bill, elect to give up your MGIB benefits and switch to the Post-9/11 GI Bill, use all your Post-9/11 GI Bill benefits, and request a refund.
+Based on my understanding, you have to be eligible for the Post-9/11 GI Bill, elect to give up your MGIB benefits and switch to the Post-9/11 GI Bill, use all your Post-9/11 GI Bill benefits and request a refund.
 You will receive the MGIB refund with your final BAH payment.

 This is a great benefit for veterans who are eligible for the Post-9/11 GI Bill.
-Just keep in mind the requirements: you must use 100% of your Post-9/11 GI Bill to be eligible, you must be receiving BAH during your final month of GI Bill eligibility, and you will receive a prorated refund if you used any portion of your MGIB benefits.
+Just keep in mind the requirements: You must use 100% of your Post-9/11 GI Bill to be eligible, you must be receiving BAH during your final month of GI Bill eligibility and you will receive a prorated refund if you used any portion of your MGIB benefits.